KDAB/cxx-qt/book/src/getting-started/5-cmake-integration.md

 In this example, we will demonstrate how to integrate cxx-qt code into a C++ application.
 Cargo builds the cxx-qt code as a static library, then CMake links it into a C++ executable.

+> If you don't want to use CMake, and only want to use Cargo to build your project, you can [skip to the next chapter](./6-cargo-executable.md).
+> Note that using CMake is currently still easier!

 ## Cargo setup
 Before we can get started on building Qt with CMake, we first need to make our Cargo build ready for it.
 If you've generated your project with the `cargo new --lib` command, your `Cargo.toml` likely looks something like this: